jonas-masharqa/fizzbuzz-js/README.txt

 The browserHelper contains what we need to use the e2e training wheels.

-The second line does the same, we put the chai library in a global variable so we can use it's expect syntax everywhere.
+The second line does the same, we put the chai library in a global variable so we can use it's expect syntax.

 Question 2: